Year by year, marketing trends change and develop.

 When researching and choosing keywords, take into consideration that voice search is growing rapidly.

 This means that individuals are searching in concise and clear sentences.
 Your keywords will want to reflect this growing trend.
 It’s believed that voice search will eventually make up for the majority of searches in 2020.

 Once you have a nice list of keywords, you need to use them.
 Navigational keywords such as “Austin Texas chiropractor” could be used on a homepage and about page.
 This will let locals find your business easier.

-Let’s say it’s “Best ways to stretch your lower back”.
-You could follow this basic SEO criteria to achieve great results:
+Let’s say it’s “Best ways to stretch your lower back.”
+You could follow these basic SEO criteria to achieve great results:

 - Use variations of it throughout the body a few times.

 - Use related keywords like “Lower back flexibility.”